FelipeTaiarol/elixir_event_sourcing/README.md

     end
 ```

 ## Future Work
-  1. Create an abstraction to have separate read models that are eventually consistent.
-  2. Create an implementation of the Saga pattern for long running operations.
+  1. Create a **send_actions** method that receives an array of actions and persist them all in the same database transaction.
-  3. Create a way to persist actions to multiple entities in the same database transaction (I have done that in a previous project and it is very useful if used with caution).
+  2. Create a way to persist actions to multiple entities in the same database transaction (I have done that in a previous project and it is very useful if used with caution).
+  3. Create an abstraction to have separate read models that are eventually consistent.
+  4. Create an implementation of the Saga pattern for long running operations.
-  4. Create a way to allow a client to subscribe to changes of a given entity.
+  5. Create a way to allow a client to subscribe to changes of a given entity.